USS Tortuga (LSD-26): 1954-1964

 Tortuga was deployed to the Western Pacific (WestPac) again in 1954.
 The signing of the Geneva Accords which ended the fighting between the French and Viet Minh resulted in the creation of two Vietnams — North and South.
 The former was to be in Communist hands; the latter was to be governed by non-Communist leaders.
 Diverted to Haiphong from Yokosuka, Tortuga arrived at her destination on 21 August 1954 to take part in the massive evacuation of French nationals, in "Operation Passage to Freedom", as well as the moving of Vietnamese who chose not to live in the north.
 The landing ship conducted four round trips from Haiphong in the north to Tourane (now Da Nang), Saigon, and Nha Trang in the south, before she returned to Yokosuka on 4 October.
 For the remainder of the year, she conducted minesweeper support operations in Korean waters.

 During the 14 years from 1955 to 1969, Tortuga would remain employed in a regular schedule of deployments to WestPac.
 In 1958, Tortuga conducted operations in the Marshall Islands.
 She was based at San Diego until 30 June 1966, when her home port was changed to Long Beach.
-In between deployments — which included exercises and equipment lifts and labors to help maintain the 7th Fleet's readiness — Tortuga conducted local operations put of west coast ports and underwent progressive modifications during regular availabilities.
+In between deployments — which included exercises and equipment lifts and labors to help maintain the 7th Fleet's readiness — Tortuga conducted local operations out of west coast ports and underwent progressive modifications during regular availabilities.